In the guide

 When an energy supplier agrees to supply you with gas and/or electricity you are both making a legally binding contract that is covered by the Consumer Rights Act 2015.
 This law sets out what you are entitled to expect from every contract that involves the supply of a service, such as the supply of gas and electricity.
 The 'Supply of services: your consumer rights' guide gives more information.

 If you enter into a contract because an energy supplier misled you or because they used an aggressive commercial practice, the Consumer Protection from Unfair Trading Regulations 2008 give you rights to redress: the right to unwind the contract, the right to a discount and the right to damages.
-See the guide 'Misleading & aggressive practices: your right to redress' for more information.
+See the guide 'Misleading and aggressive practices: your right to redress' for more information.

 Choosing a supplier